What is the name of the organization?

 How do I join?

-An application is available on the Gwinnett Angels website or you can go directly to the website of Atlanta Technology Angels and indicate your interest in the Gwinnett Angels.
+An application is available on the Atlanta Technology Angels website.
+Please indicate your interest in the Gwinnett Angels.

 What are the annual dues?

-Annual dues are $2,000.00, and are prorated based on the time of year you join the organization.
-The Chapter is holding an enrollment period now through the end of the year, during which time, the $2000 dues covers the remainder of 2014 and all of 2015.
+Annual dues are $2,500 and are prorated based on the time of year you join the organization.
+The Chapter is holding an enrollment period now through the end of the year, during which time, the $2,500 dues covers the remainder of the current year and all of the next calendar year.